 Institutional blindness is like the bokeh in photography, necessary for fast and efficient operation but dangerous for innovation.

 In addition to different perspectives, you can also be better off by creating conducive team structures and operating models within the organization.
-Some teams and departments think about yesterday, i.e., analytics, reporting, etc. Some think about today, i.e., operations, sales, quality, etc. Some even think about tomorrow, i.e., R&D, marketing, strategy, et al. You need one more team that can help you think about the day after tomorrow and innovate for the imminent future.
+For example, some teams and departments think about yesterday, i.e., analytics, reporting, etc. Some think about today, i.e., operations, sales, quality, etc. Some even think about tomorrow, i.e., R&D, marketing, strategy, et al. You need one more team that can help you think about the day after tomorrow and innovate for the imminent future.

 Transformative innovation can sometimes be complex, but it is highly potent.
 So, develop this potent skill and do the work that is necessary to get there.